lexieernst/fauci-swag-server/README.md

 - Navigate to the terminal, and enter: `stripe login --api-key {{TEST_API_KEY}}` __replace content of the curly braces with your APIKEY__
 - Run `stripe listen --forward-to http://localhost:4000/webhook` this allows the CLI to portforward requests to the webhook running on the node server on port 4000.

+#### Test the product
+ - Once you have the server, client, and Stripe CLI running, you are ready to test the integration.
+ – Navigate to http://localhost:3000/, enter in test credit card data (shown below), and click "Buy T-Shirt".
+If the Payment is successful, you should see an alert that reads, "Payment was successful".
+ – If the payment intent was indeed successful, your server directory `dr-fauci-swag`, a logger.txt file will appear that reads  `SUCCESS!
+PaymentIntent was successful!` with the corresponding date and time of the event.

 ## Structure and Architecture